Lethalz/ZetV2/Notes/Manipulating Root bridge.md

 # Manipulating Root bridge

-You can elect the root bride by setting the brige pritotiy which you should make lower than the default 32768
+You can elect the root bride by setting the bridge priority which you should make lower than the default.
+**32768**

 <img src = 'https://i.gyazo.com/24a2cae0ae32284dc4e5c2bdeff8a7ef.png'>